Sardar Zulfiqar Ali Khan Dullah: Early life and education

 He was born on 19 May 1954 in Chakwal.

 He graduated in law from the University of Karachi in 1997 and has degrees of Bachelor of Arts and Bachelor of Laws.

 Political career

-He was elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Muslim League (N) (PML-N) from Constituency PP-22 (Chakwal-III) in 2013 Pakistani general election.
+He was elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Muslim League (N) (PML-N) from Constituency PP-22 (Chakwal-III) in the 2013 Pakistani general election.

-In June 2018, he was nominated by the PML-N as its candidate from Constituency PP-23 (Chakwal-III) for 2018 general election.
+In June 2018, he was nominated by the PML-N as its candidate from Constituency PP-23 (Chakwal-III) for the 2018 general election.
 However he quit PML-N and joined Pakistan Tehreek-e-Insaaf (PTI).

-He was elected to the National Assembly of Pakistan as a candidate of PTI from Constituency NA-64 (Chakwal-I) in 2018 general election.
+He was elected to the National Assembly of Pakistan as a candidate of PTI from Constituency NA-64 (Chakwal-I) in the 2018 general election.
 He received 155,214 votes and defeated Tahir Iqbal.

 Controversy

 In September 2018, a deputy commissioner from Chakwal wrote a letter to the Election Commission of Pakistan and the Supreme Court of Pakistan in which he accused Dullah of illegally interfering in transfers and postings of 17 members of the revenue field staff.
 The deputy commissioner also accused Dullah of threatening him "with dire consequences in case of non-compliance".